Edit Blog Post

 Several times Mom and I took picnic breakfast or lunch to the beach.
 We found that local fruit and fresh tortillas rivaled even the best restaurants in each town.
 The pineapples sold on the side of the road are the best I've ever had: so perfectly ripe that you can eat a whole one without burning your tongue.

-we were swimming against a tide of hundreds more people, heading to the line to buy tickets that was already impossibly long.
 If you ever want to see the ruins at Tulum, get there right when they open and don’t plan to stay more than an hour or two, unless you like waiting in line and standing in giant crowds.

 Puerto Morelos: This is an adorable little town and by far the best beach we saw on our trip.
 It didn’t have giant hotels claiming every inch with their lounge chairs and palapas.
 Right in town is a park that goes up to the beach, so that whole stretch of sand is open to all.
 All of the beaches we saw on the trip are public, although access is so restricted by big hotels in places like Tulum that you can hardly get to the beach.
 Puerto Morelos was a refreshing change.
 There was plenty of space for the beach chairs we borrowed from our guest house (http://laylaguesthouse.com

 Highly recommended).
 I went on a snorkel while Mom relaxed on the beach and was very impressed by the health of the reef.
-Unlike the other places we’d snorkeled,
+Unlike the other places we’d snorkeled, we were required to wear life jackets, which I thought was very annoying at first.
+I was used to diving down to see things

 Travels with Mom